 Will you be able to see everything in this 2 hours tour?
 Not really, this is not a deep tour of Singapore.
 This is a taste of Singapore, a way to get introduced to this small country.

-You will take a bus and go through the major attractions of Singapore and back to the airport.
+You will take a bus and go through the major attractions in Singapore and back to the airport.

-Yes, there is even a free cinema at the Singapore airport.
+Yes, there is even a free cinema at Singapore airport.

 There is another consideration.
 It’s easy to fall in sleep and miss the flight.

 The Butterfly Garden is a unique experience, another great thing to do in Singapore Airport.
 It is located in Terminal 3.